aralroca/next-translate/README.md

 ### First alternative

-You can achive the same with dynamic routes.
+You can archive the same with dynamic routes.

 Pros and cons: